xmflsct/terradelft-website/README.md

 4. Set up environment variables in the root folder of this project named `.env.development`

+5. Install dependencies with `npm install`

-5. Run `gatsby develop` in the root folder of this project
+6. Run `gatsby develop` in the root folder of this project